 Fail2ban is a script that detects brute force SSH attacks against an SSH server and then uses IP tables or other firewall to block the offending IP address.
 This reduces noise in your logs from many thousands of failed SSH logins.

 The site www.blocklist.de compiles lists of detected attacking IP addresses from fail2ban reports across the Internet.

-Using the list that contains all ssh attacks detected for the last 48 hours, we have produced some charts showing the locations and network blocks from where the attacking IP addresses originated.
-Note that these systems could be the source IP address of an active attacker but are more likely compromised hosts that had poor ssh passwords.
-The hosts get compromised by an SSH bot script and the host then becomes an active part of the botnet attempting to spread further through simple ssh password guessing.
+Using the list that contains all ssh attacks detected for the last 48 hours, we produced charts showing the locations and network blocks from where the attacking IP addresses originated.
+Note - these systems could be the source IP address of an active attacker but are more likely compromised hosts that had poor ssh passwords.
+The hosts get compromised by an SSH bot script then becomes an active part of the botnet attempting to spread further through simple ssh password guessing.

-With the blacklist of ssh attackers I have put together some visualizations of the source addresses.
-Similar to what I did for the Tor Exit Nodes.
+With the blacklist of ssh attackers, we have put together visualizations of the source addresses.
+Similar to what we did for the Tor Exit Nodes.